catalyst-cooperative/open-energy-data-for-all/README.md

    provided by the Carpentries to install the `sandpaper`/`pegboard`/`varnish` R packages required for building this.

-2. Run `Rscript build.R` to build the lesson locally.
+2. Run `./build.R` to build the lesson locally.
 You can add `--preview` to have it automatically open in your browser, or you can navigate to `site/docs` in your browser yourself.